mcpython4-coding/Documentation/mcpython/common/entity/AbstractEntity.md

         function load(self, data)

-            loads data into the entity, previous saved For Moder:
+            Loads data into the entity, previous saved For Moder:
                 you CAN include an version entry to make sure you can fix the data version
             :param data: the data to load from